 AssetBundles can be useful for downloadable content (DLC), reducing initial install size, loading assets optimized for the end-user’s platform, and reduce runtime memory pressure.

-Second is the actual AssetBundle object you interact with via code to load assets from a specific archive.
-This object contains a map of all the file paths of the assets you added to this archive to the objects that belong to that asset that need to be loaded when you ask for it.
+“AssetBundle” can also refer to the actual AssetBundle object you interact with via code to load Assets from a specific AssetBundle archive.
+This object contains a map of all the file paths of the Assets you added to this archive.

 Did you find this page useful?
 Please give it a rating: